Akhfash451/us-portfolio-optimization-mpt/README.md

 - **Financial API:** yfinance (Yahoo Finance)

 ## Author's Note
 This project is a labor of love.
-I started as a 'what if' and evolved into a tool that I am proud to share with the world :)
+I started as a 'what if' and evolved into a tool that I am proud to share with the world.

-Thank you for checking out my work.
+To test the interactive visualizations of the project, please download the file **us_portfolio_optimization_ad** in your computer storage and run it in Jupyter Notebook or VS Code.
+Thank you for checking out my work :)

 ## Screenshots (Visualizations)
 <img width="1103" height="600" alt="daily_log_returns_distribution" src="https://github.com/user-attachments/assets/53531cfe-3dc9-420b-a00d-ec1313289937" />